Abhiinav-Choudhary/shop-ease-Ai-agent/README.md

 * Business logic was separated into independent tools to improve maintainability.
 * Conversation history is preserved throughout a session for contextual responses.
 * Retry and timeout mechanisms improve reliability when communicating with the LLM.

 ---

+# What I Learned

+This assignment was my first experience building an AI agent using LLM tool/function calling.

+During development I learned:

+- How modern LLMs perform function/tool calling.
+- How to build an agent loop that executes tools and feeds results back to the model.
+- How conversation history enables contextual follow-up questions.
+- How prompt engineering influences tool selection and reduces hallucinations.
+- How to design a modular backend architecture by separating controllers, services, tools, and storage.
+- How retry logic and timeout handling improve the reliability of AI applications.

+Overall, this project significantly improved my understanding of practical AI application development beyond traditional REST API development.

+---

+# What I Learned

+This assignment was my first experience building an AI agent using LLM tool/function calling.

+During development I learned:

+- How modern LLMs perform function/tool calling.
+- How to build an agent loop that executes tools and feeds results back to the model.
+- How conversation history enables contextual follow-up questions.
+- How prompt engineering influences tool selection and reduces hallucinations.
+- How to design a modular backend architecture by separating controllers, services, tools, and storage.
+- How retry logic and timeout handling improve the reliability of AI applications.

+Overall, this project significantly improved my understanding of practical AI application development beyond traditional REST API development.

+---